-This project is the extensive refurbishment and restoration of three government buildings on Virgin Gorda.
+This project involves the extensive refurbishment and restoration of three government buildings on Virgin Gorda.
 The damage to each building varied and for one building the entire roof had to be replaced.

 - North Sound Administration Building.
 The electrical safety of the building was compromised by water damage.
 The majority of the works are to the building internals and include minor repairs to the roof.
-Construction started in June 2020. - Flax Building, The Valley.
-This building was the most damaged, the roof to the building was completely replaced, and an extensive refurbishment of all the rooms was completed. - Vanterpool Building, The Valley.
+Construction started in June 2020 and achieved practical completion in April 2021. - Flax Building, The Valley.
+This building was the most damaged, the roof of the building was completely replaced, and an extensive refurbishment of all the rooms was completed.
+Construction started in June 2020 and achieved practical completion in March 2021.

+Vanterpool Building, The Valley.
 This building was the least damaged, however the repairs were still extensive.
 This includes the refurbishment and restoration to good working order of the septic tank system.
+Construction started in November 2020 and achieved practical completion in December 2021.